 The admissions criteria option selected in the SOM Secondary Application determines which GPA will be primarily considered in evaluating whether or not the applicant qualifies for admission; however, grades in all academic course work may be considered during admission committee deliberations.

-The minimum cumulative undergraduate GPA required for automatic file review and consideration for interviews is 2.8.
-For applicants with a GPA close to but below this threshold, a file review will be conducted that includes any available post-baccalaureate and graduate GPAs, MCAT scores, life experiences and personal attributes to determine if, on a case-by-case basis, the admissions committee finds a compelling reason to invite the applicant to interview.
+The minimum cumulative undergraduate GPA required for automatic file review and consideration for interviews is 3.0.
+For applicants with a GPA close to but below the threshold, a file review will be conducted that includes and available post-baccalaureate and graduate GPAs, MCAT scores, life experiences and personal attributes to determine if, on a case-by-case basis, the admissions committee finds a compelling reason to invite the applicant to interview.

 An equally important metric is scores reported for the applicant's performance on the MCAT.
 Applicants must take the MCAT and release score reports to this medical school.
 Selection of applicants for the medical school class entering in a given calendar year will be based, in part, on MCAT scores acquired during the previous four calendar years only.

-The minimum MCAT sum (add scores for all sections on any one exam) required for automatic file review and consideration for interviews is 21 on the MCAT 1991 or a 493 on the MCAT 2015, provided that no one section score is less than 5 (MCAT 1991 format) or 121 (MCAT 2015 format).
+The minimum MCAT sum (add scores for all sections on any one exam) required for automatic file review and consideration for interviews is a 496 on the MCAT 2015, provided that no one section score is less than 121 (MCAT 2015 format).
 The highest MCAT sum on any single examination will be considered for applicants who report scores for more than one MCAT.
 For applicants whose MCAT score is close to but below this threshold, a file review will be conducted that includes GPAs, life experiences and personal attributes to determine if, on a case-by-case basis, the admissions committee finds a compelling reason to invite the applicant to interview.
 While initial emphasis is placed on the sum of section scores, individual section scores will be examined for balance.